erenyusufduran/path/09-blockchain/01-hyperledger/02-course/04-network-conf-tools.md

     - Common.Policy - Policy message format
   - `--input`: Specification the file that is used as an input.
   - `--output`: same as input.

+## JQ Utility

+JQ is a command line processor for JSON data.
+Available as a single binary.

+- Slice & Filter data
+- Transform the data

+> cat file.json | jq `expression`